UCSB-VRL/NPH_Prediction/README.md

 ```
 pip install -r requirements.txt
 ```
-FSL is needed to run this code.
+In order to use the morphological chan-vese model, FSL is needed to run this code.
 Please go to the FSL website at https://fsl.fmrib.ox.ac.uk/fsl/fslwiki to download their software.

 Note that there is a current known bug to using FSL which requires the user to manually install libopenblas.

+The unet model will not require FSL.

+The code has been tested only on python3.

 ### Usage